playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 Not only do you make money by making your tools accessible, but you may likely save money by dodging legal action against your company.

-See, there are a wide range of businesses that have a legal obligation to be accessible.
+See, many organizations have a legal obligation to be accessible.
+Chances are especially great if your organization interfaces with the public.

+In the U.S., the [Americans with Disabilities Act (ADA)](https://www.ada.gov/resources/web-guidance/) can be applied to applications from governments and business that serve the public, including customer portals and retail.

-Do government contracts?
-If those government contracts are in the U.S, they're often subject to [Section 508](https://www.section508.gov/manage/laws-and-policies/) compliance.
+And if your business does government contracts?
+Government contracts in the U.S., for instance, are often subject to [Section 508](https://www.section508.gov/manage/laws-and-policies/) compliance.

 Maybe you're in the United Kingdom?
 You may have to comply with [The Equality Act of 2010](https://www.legislation.gov.uk/ukpga/2010/15/contents).

-These laws are regulations are not only applicable in English speaking countries, either; [there is a wide range of countries that have legal requirements for applications to be accessible.](https://www.w3.org/WAI/policies/)
+These types of laws and regulations are not only applicable in English speaking countries, either; [the list of legal requirements for web accessibility is long](https://www.w3.org/WAI/policies/), and growing, like the [European Accessibility Act that goes into effect later this year](https://accessible-eu-centre.ec.europa.eu/content-corner/news/eaa-comes-effect-june-2025-are-you-ready-2025-01-31_en).

 ### Legal Repercussions